Best-Practice Prescribing and Drug Diversion Training for West Virginia Nurses (3 Hours)

 - Pain Reduction and Function Improvement Goal.
 Pain should be thoroughly evaluated before prescribing medications or other pain treatments.
 Treatment of chronic pain requires a long-term process of monitoring and adjusting treatment as necessary.
 While severity of pain is important to evaluate, it is equally important to evaluate how pain affects a patient’s functional status and performance of daily activities.

 - End of Therapy Goal.
-An appropriate timeline in regards to achieving and maintaining a reduction in pain is necessary.
+An appropriate timeline regarding achieving and maintaining a reduction in pain is necessary.
 For acute pain treatment, an end of therapy goal for any pain medication should be consistent with the expected timeframe for the healing process.
 For chronic pain conditions, the elimination of pain may not be realistic.
-However, there should still be an end of therapy goal for any pharmacologic interventions to reduce unnecessary long-term effects (i.e. adverse effects, dependency, etc.).
+However, there should still be an end of therapy goal for any pharmacologic interventions to reduce unnecessary long-term effects (i.e., adverse effects, dependency, etc.).

-- Psychological Evaluations.
+- Initial and Annual Psychological Evaluations.
 Patients who are prescribed opioid medications should have initial psychological evaluations that should be repeated annually.
-This allows for objective quantification of the benefits of opioid therapy and allows for reassessment of modifiable risk factors such as depression.
-The PHQ-2 depression screening instrument is a suggested screening tool to be used as a first step for depression screening.
+This allows for objective quantification of the benefits of opioid therapy and for reassessment of modifiable risk factors such as depression.
+The PHQ-2 depression screening instrument is a suggested tool to be used as a first step for depression screening.

 - Proper Medication Storage and Disposal.
 Education about safe use, storage, and disposal of controlled prescription drugs should be part of the conversation between patients and clinicians whenever controlled substances are prescribed.
 Patients should be reminded that if there are children or individuals with a history of substance abuse in the household, medications should be locked in a safe place.
 Excess medications should be returned through DEA-sponsored “take-back” programs.